dexter2406/DIMS/README.md

 The project is organized into the following modules:

-- `api/`: External HTTP REST interface for clients.
+- `api/`: External HTTP JSON (REST-style) interface for clients.
-- `client/`: A simulated scanner client.
+- `client/`: Scanner client helpers and a CLI simulator.
 - `common/`: Shared code, like the communication protocol.
 - `core/`: Core logic for state management, replication, and leader election.
 - `network/`: TCP ring and UDP discovery implementation.